 Unnecessary Exposure to Radiation

-This portion was quite weird as I further researched it because the information from the FDA was quite conflicting.
-According to the FDA, microwave radiation can heat body tissue the same way it heats food.
-Additionally, heightened exposure to microwaves can cause a painful burn, especially of the eyes and the testes.
-They also state:
+According to the FDA, microwave radiation can heat body tissue like it heats food.
+Also, heightened exposure to microwaves can cause a painful burn, especially in the eyes and testes.
+The FDA also states:

 “Through its Center for Devices and Radiological Health (CDRH), the FDA sets and enforces standards of performance for electronic products to assure that radiation emissions do not pose a hazard to public health.